Jsparrow/dashboard/docs/README.md

 ## jSparrow 3.2.0 released!!!

-On thursday the 21.02.2019 jSparrows 3.2.0 release arrived.
+On Thursday, 21 February 2019, jSparrow 3.2.0 release arrived.
 This brings a new rule and a link to our documentation space from each rule in the select rules wizard.

-We are also happy to anounce that with this release jSparrow is ready for Java 11.
+We are also happy to announce that with this release jSparrow is ready for Java 11.

-For more information, check out our [Release Notes](https://jsparrow.github.io/eclipse/release-notes.html#_3-1-0).
+For more information, check out our [Release Notes](https://jsparrow.github.io/eclipse/release-notes.html#_3-2-0).

 ## jSparrow 3.1.0 released!!!